sohail-droid/Linbutnu_BASH_SCRIPTING/EXERCISES.md

-CISE 1 = Create a directory named Arena and inside it, create three files: warrior.txt, mage.txt, and archer.txt.
+EXERCISE 1 = Create a directory named Arena and inside it, create three files: warrior.txt, mage.txt, and archer.txt.
 Once the files are created, list the contents of the Arena directory.

 EXERCISE 2 = Create a script that outputs the numbers 1 to 10, one number per line.